sckieran/Metabarcoding_Pipeline_Waits/README.md

 # Usage and Tutorial:
 ## SLURM
 You **must** run the wrapper on the SLURM cluster, fortyfive.hpc.uidaho.edu.
 You must provide the script with your RCDS username (to check when jobs finish) and with a max_jobs value.
 For RCDS users, the max jobs you can submit is 500.
 However, running 500 simultaneous jobs, even short ones, can clog up the scheduler.
 We recommend setting max_jobs to between 50 and 250.
 The longest step, by far, is the classifier.
 Read pairing should take ~5 seconds per sample, and collapsing is even shorter.
+Assigning taxonomy can take ~2-5 seconds per _sequence_, but this filter-free method may produce >500,000 sequences to assign.
+If you have 500,000 sequences and 250 jobs available, you can expect each jobfile to assign about 2,000 sequences, which should take about an hour.
+However, you are likely to have some of your jobs held in the queue so you don't consume all of the cluster resources, and can expect the entire process to take ~6 hours, depending on how busy the cluster is.
+Without this jobfile creation, the process would take about 4 days.

+Later functionality will add RRA filters into earlier steps of this process, but are recommended only for experienced users.

 ## The Wrapper